UH-Cryptics/uh-cryptics.github.io/index.md

 ## Overview

-Hello and welcome to Zeus!
+Hello and welcome to ZEUS!
 Our project is oriented around creating an online application to help manage the inventory of medical supplies for clinics in Hawai'i.
 We want to create a simple and easy to use interface so that anyone is capable of using our application.

 ## Deployment

-A live deployment of Zeus is available at [https://github.com/uh-cryptics/zeus](https://github.com/uh-cryptics/zeus). (change this link later when deployment is live)
+A live deployment of Zeus is available at [https://zeus.uhcryptics.xyz/](https://zeus.uhcryptics.xyz/).

 ## User Guide